Trump brags about role in overturning Roe v. Wade but urges GOP caution on abortion

 The Biden-Harris campaign has already expressed its intention to tie abortion bans in numerous states to Trump's presidential legacy.

-A December 2023 report from the Guttmacher Institute, a research organization that supports abortion rights, said "Fourteen states enforce total bans and seven more restrict access under limits that would have been unconstitutional under Roe" v.
-Wade, the 1973 landmark case in which the Supreme Court ruled that the Constitution generally protected the right of women to have abortions.
+A December 2023 report from the Guttmacher Institute, a research organization that supports abortion rights, said "Fourteen states enforce total bans and seven more restrict access under limits that would have been unconstitutional under Roe."

 "As Trump proudly brags he was the one who got rid of Roe v.
 Wade, paving the way for Republican extremists across the country to pass draconian bans that are hurting women and threatening doctors … one-in-three women of reproductive age now live under an abortion ban," Biden-Harris campaign manager Julie Chavez Rodriguez said during a call with reporters on Wednesday.